Brett-Kennedy/FormulaFeatures/README.md

 A - B  0.21
 A / B  -0.01
 ```
-Here there are two operations that have a higher R2 score than either parent feature (A or B), + and *.
+Here there are two operations that have a higher R2 score than either parent feature (A or B): + and *.
 We take the highest of these, which is A + B, and add this to the set of features.
 We do the same for A & B and B & C. In most cases, no feature is added, but often one is.
 After the first iteration we may have:

 ```
 A       0.43